In this article

 Surround yourself with positive people who want the best for you.
 The more you are invested in your community and other people, the more you have to lose.
 This helps you remain motivated on the path to recovery.

 Make an effort to continue treatment, even when you are sober.
-Your chances of remaining sober are higher if you attend a support group like Alcoholics Anonymous (AA), have a sponsor, are involved in therapy, and/or are undergoing an outpatient treatment program.
+Your chances of remaining sober are higher if you:

 When you are battling alcohol cravings, there are some techniques you can use to manage them.